neuaa/opensand-docker/README.md

 As the name of the projet suggests, it uses OpenSAND, an open source emulator developped by CNES (National Centre for Space Studies), Thales Alenia Space and Vivéris Technologies companies.
 For more informations, https://opensand.org/content/home.php

 The orchestrator can be seen as a GUI server who communicates with running containers.
-Container are OpenSAND entites(collector, gateway, satellite terminals) or independant workstation (or server).
+Both run on local machine.
+Container are OpenSAND entites(collector, gateway, satellite terminals) or independant workstations (or server).

 Here are the requirements for using the orchestrator and starting containers :